-- Pour sea salt into a bowl and add olive oil gradually, stirring until a thick paste forms.
+- Pour sea salt into a bowl and add olive oil gradually, stirring until a thick paste forms

-- Rinse off in the shower.
+- Rinse off in the shower

 Tips for Using Natural Exfoliants

 On average, you should exfoliate one to three times a week.
-If you are new to exfoliating, start with one or two times a week to allow your skin to adjust and then increase the frequency if desired.
+If you are new to exfoliating, start with one or two times a week to allow your skin to adjust and then increase the frequency, if desired.

 Natural Exfoliants to Avoid

-Even though commercial face scrubs often contain them as an ingredient, crushed nutshells and apricot kernels are too irregular for the face and should be avoided.
+Even though commercial face scrubs often contain them as an ingredient, crushed nutshells and apricot kernels are too harsh for the face and should be avoided.
 However, they are safe for use on the body.

 Baking soda is a commonly recommended DIY exfoliator that can cause more harm than good.
-Because baking soda is alkaline (the opposite of an acid), repeated exposure to it can disrupt the naturally acidic pH balance of your skin.
+Because baking soda is alkaline (the opposite of acid), repeated exposure to it can disrupt the naturally acidic pH balance of your skin.
 Additionally, the rough granules in baking soda can cause microtears in the skin and create inflammation.